 - The Individual – The first person who should be involved in the process is the individual with dementia.
 Even if the disease has progressed to the point that the individual’s ability to make decisions is in question, they should be consulted when appropriate to ensure the planning is in line with their goals and desires.

 - The Individual’s Spouse – For married individuals who still have a spouse that is living, the spouse should be part of the legal planning process.
 This is vital, because most of the estate that will be discussed in the plan will be owned by both parties.

-- The Individual's Lawyer - If the individual has a lawyer, the lawyer should be involved in the process.
-Often, lawyers are privy to information that others may not be, and can bring a legal perspective to the table.
+- The Individual’s Lawyer – If the individual has a lawyer, the lawyer should be involved in the process.
+The lawyer will have complete understanding of elder law.
+In addition, lawyers are privy to information that others may not be and can bring a legal perspective to the table.

 - Other Relatives or Close Friends – Finally, any other close relatives of friends who may have unique insight into the individual’s wishes should be consulted, especially if they will be named as trustees, agents or executors.

 With all of that said, too many people can make the process confusing.
 While some others may be consulted, ultimately the decision should be left to the individual, if possible, or the individual’s closest friends or family members.

 An important term to consider when making decisions about someone with an Alzheimer’s or dementia diagnosis is the term legal capacity.
 Legal capacity refers to an individual’s ability to understand the consequences of his or her actions, appreciate what those consequences really mean and execute his or her will by signing documents.

 When dealing with mental health concerns, you must first determine if the individual has legal capacity.
 With diseases like Alzheimer’s and dementia, legal capacity can be a shifting thing.
 Sometimes, the individual has the necessary faculties to make and understand decisions, while other times the disease will take over and create confusion.
 Several professionals can help with this determination, including: